 This mythic landscape would periodically become vividly real thanks to weather and the workings of the sky.
 It wasn’t until my twenties that I paid attention to the cycles within a season and noted the intensity of late-July thunderstorms.
 Native Americans called the July full moon the thunder moon.
 Settlers called it the hay moon—you made hay while the storm clouds gathered.

 The idea of late July really took hold after I saw an exhibition of Martin Johnson Heade paintings at Boston’s Museum of Fine Arts.
 In haystack-dotted salt marshes and seascapes, Heade showed his obsession with New England’s atmospheric light and weather effects, particularly the encroachment of dark storm clouds on a sunny sky, so that segments of an otherwise innocuous rural landscape are eerily illuminated with pin-hole beams.
-His luminous canvases—such as Approaching Thunderstorm (1859) and Newburyport Meadows (ca. 1876–81), both at the Met—seem to me stories about the sky.
-Heade eschewed the shock and awe of big jagged mountains and gushing waterfalls in lieu of the silent and subtle grandeur evoked by carefully observed effects of light.
+His luminous canvases seem to me stories about the sky.

-It was the colors of sky and land—the grays, the aubergines, the burnt ochres and umbers—not the details.
-We see this silent but undulating convergence of color in Approaching Thunderstorm.
-By rendering the heart-stopping stillness and the unsquelched beams of light that precede a real thunderstorm, Heade seemed to make these landscapes conduits of great esoteric meaning.
-I remember buying a paperback of Billy Collins poems because of its cover illustration—Heade’s Salt Marsh Hay (1865)—and its title, Picnic, Lightning, taken from a passage in Nabokov’s Lolita: “My very photogenic mother died in a freak accident (picnic, lightning) when I was three.”
+Heade’s undulating convergence of color—the grays, the aubergines, the burnt ochres and umbers—together with a heart-stopping stillness make his narratives feel like a dream of a lost world.
+I once bought a book of Billy Collins poems because of its cover illustration—Heade’s Salt Marsh Hay (1865)—and its title, Picnic, Lightning, taken from a passage in Nabokov’s Lolita: “My very photogenic mother died in a freak accident (picnic, lightning) when I was three.”

 It’s not hard to see the sensual appeal of late-July weather.
 For a decade, I rented an apartment in a house built for Cambridge orchard workers in the time of William James.
-The apartment’s Victorian cottage character and its proximity to territory trod by New England writers who helped compel my summer landscape fixation lent it a romantic aura in the advent of a summer storm—the billowing curtains, the shades getting sucked tight to the windows with the crazy barometric pressure.
+The apartment’s Victorian cottage character lent it a romantic aura in the advent of a summer storm—the billowing curtains, the shades getting sucked tight to the windows with the crazy barometric pressure.
 At the end of July, that apartment could seem like the fourth chamber of a beating heart.

 But since, say, 2006, I’ve watched my mythic summer landscape become even more untethered from reality.
 That was the year An Inconvenient Truth told most of us what we already knew.
 I began noticing the change in July thunderstorms in the Boston area in 2009, with flash torrential downpours sans any kind of spiritual prelude.
 They’d come-a-courtin’ with just a smack, like a falling body hitting pavement.

 The last week of this past July, a rare and steep summer dip in the jet stream stretched from Canada to the Gulf of Mexico, triggering unusual and severe weather over the eastern U.S.—tornados in Iowa and persistent, torrential rains in the Mid-Atlantic.
 Meteorologists were astounded by the extreme nature of this jet stream pattern and the fact that it was stuck in place—day after day of remarkable, disruptive weather.
-In New York it’s been like this for almost three weeks, so you have the oxymoronic “extreme everydayness” of a tornado warning in Queens and lightning striking and critically injuring two men playing soccer in that unfortunate borough.
+In New York City it’s been like this for almost three weeks.

 The timing last weekend of the New York Times Magazine’s “Losing Earth: The Decade We Almost Stopped Climate Change,” by Nathaniel Rich, is no surprise.
 Rich chronicles how between 1979 and 1989, scientists reached consensus about human-caused climate change and politicians nearly came to a global-scale solution.
 He attributes our failure to take action to human nature, arguing that “we have not allowed ourselves to comprehend what failure might mean for us.
 How will it change the way we see ourselves, how we remember the past, how we imagine the future?”